Export & Share

 - Right-click a media file and select Add to Timeline at Playhead

-Select the clip and then cursor to the clip edge until the icon turns purple, then drag it forward or backward to cut off the unwanted start or end.
+Select the clip and then cursor to the clip edge, then drag it forward or backward to trim your clip.

 In the pop-up crop window, you can change the portion of the clip you want to crop down to.
 And then click OK to finish the settlement.